Vector index

 ,manhattan

-- parameters specific to
+- specific parameters for

 vector_kmeans_tree